u-boot/u-boot/tools/buildman/buildman.rst

 This file is no-longer needed by buildman but it is still generated in the working directory.
 This helps avoid a delay on every build, since scanning all the Kconfig files takes a few seconds.
-Use the -R flag to force regeneration of the file - in that case buildman exits after writing the file. with exit code 2 if there was an error in the maintainer files.
+Use the `-R <filename>` flag to force regeneration of the file - in that case buildman exits after writing the file with exit code 2 if there was an error in the maintainer files.
+To use the default filename, use a hyphen, i.e. `-R -`.

 You should use 'buildman -nv <criteria>' instead of greoing the boards.cfg file, since it may be dropped altogether in future.